debops/debops/docs/ansible/roles/netbox/getting-started.rst

 Example inventory
 -----------------

-The NetBox application uses PostgreSQL database as its backend, therefore you need to setup a PostgreSQL server which the application can access.
+The NetBox application uses a PostgreSQL database as its backend, therefore you need to setup a PostgreSQL server which the application can access.
 To configure one on the same host as NetBox, add that host to the ``[debops_service_postgresql_server]`` Ansible inventory group.
 See the